PlatinMarket/electron-zebra/README.md

 ```sh
 $ yarn dist:build
 ```
-Build the installer and publish to github.
+Build the installer and release it through github.
 For this option you need to configurate the `package.json`
 ```sh
 $ yarn dist:publish
 ```